przemekulik/przemekulik/README.md

 2. If you're "one of my own" (and if you're reading it you most likely are) I will fight for you even if you mess up.
 Then, we'll talk.
 3. I can be convinced.
 I have strong opinions, but you can change them.
 Don't give up too early.

-### 💜 Values, beliefs, style...
+### 💜 Values, beliefs, style

 Things, which are neither flaws nor strengths (?).
 Something I value and try to practice.

-- Enthusiasm and passion - we're here for a reason, let's show we mean it
+- Enthusiasm and passion - we're here for a reason, let's show we mean it.
 - Hard work ethic - hard work beats talent and practice makes perfect
+- If you feel like quitting, remember why you started.
 - Humility - as we say in jiu jitsu, the belt only covers two inches of your, well.. back.
 You have to cover the rest.
 Titles, as belts, only go so far...
 - Work/life balance - we're here for a reason, but there’s life after work.
 Live it now.
 Now will never come again.
 - I assume good will.
 Period.
-- Undepromise and overdeliver - never opposite.
+- Underpromise and overdeliver - never opposite.
 It's not to say to undepromise what you plan for anyway.
 It's about not overpromising for no reason.

-### 😡 What I find hard tolerating
+### 🐉 Hic sunt dracones

 We all have things, which annoy us, right?

 - Taking credit for somebody else’s work.
 - Going around me with something that is about me.

-### 🐉 Hic sunt dracones

-I like being right.
-I usually know when I don’t know.
-If you see me out of my depth, tell me.
-Save me!

 ---